Home Office

 What Reddit Says:

 "Best chair I've owned under $600.
-The lumbar support dial is a game-changer.
+The lumbar support dial actually works.
 Just wish it breathed better." — r/Secretlab

 Best For: Work-from-home professionals who also game, or anyone wanting premium comfort under $600.